-Edinburgh is a euphonious song, moving you in such a profound way that you just can’t get enough of it!
-Between its people, never-ending array of festivals, alluring architecture, historical charm and overall sense of je ne sais quois, soaking it all up in a single day seems almost impossible.
-Fear not.
-Culture Trip has specifically curated a taster and express tour of Scotland’s capital city.
-Feel free to pick and choose.
-Your 24 hours starts now!
+Edinburgh is a euphonious song, moving you in such a profound way that you just can’t get enough of it.
+With its friendly people, never-ending array of festivals, alluring architecture, historical charm and overall sense of je ne sais quois, soaking it all up in 24 hours seems almost impossible.
+But if you only have one day in Edinburgh, fear not: Culture Trip has curated a taster tour of Scotland’s capital city.

-You know what they say— breakfast is the most important meal of the day!
-If in the New Town, Pappii on Hanover Street is an adorable treat with its serene, almost seaside traveller vibes and impressive spread of eggs Benedict, pastries and other yummy delights.
-It’s worth nothing that they serve breakfast all day on weekends.
-When it comes to the Old Town, you can’t beat Saint Giles Café & Bar for a memorable eating affair.
-The waffles are as addictive as Edinburgh!
+You know what they say: breakfast is the most important meal of the day.
+If in the New Town, Papii on Hanover Street is an adorable treat with its serene, almost seaside traveller vibes and impressive spread of eggs benedict, pastries and other yummy delights.
+It’s worth noting that it serves breakfast all day on weekends.
+When it comes to the Old Town, you can’t beat Saint Giles Cafe Bar for a memorable eating affair.
+The waffles are as addictive as Edinburgh.

-If an IV of coffee is the wake-up routine of choice, then choose from the Burr & Co. on George Street (effortlessly chic), Artisan Roast (artisanal coffee landmark) and Brew Lab (a caffeine-infused hipster haven).
+If an IV of coffee is the wake-up routine of choice, then choose from the Burr & Co. on George Street (effortlessly chic), Artisan Roast Coffee Roasters (an artisanal coffee landmark) and Union Brew Lab (a caffeine-infused hipster haven).

-Once fed and watered, head to the top of the Royal Mile, complete with cobblestones and medieval architecture, and explore the iconic castle.
-It’s best to do this before the afternoon ‘tourist rush’.
-After the mandatory selfie and history lesson, make sure to admire the cityscape panoramic views from the esplanade.
+Once fed and watered, head to the top of the Royal Mile, complete with cobblestones and medieval architecture, and explore the famous castle.
+It’s best to do this before the afternoon tourist rush.
+After the mandatory selfie and history lesson, make sure to admire the cityscape and panoramic views from the esplanade.

-Next, pop into Camera Obscura, Edinburgh’s oldest purpose built visitor attraction, and see the city from a trippy brand new perspective.
-Other highlights on the Royal Mile include David Hume’s statue, the breathtaking, 14th-century St Giles’ Cathedral and of course, the copious gift shops purveying all things Scotland, from tartan to shortbread.
-Scale the Mile to the bottom to see the Scottish Parliament Building, Palace of Holyrood House and Arthur’s Seat.
+Next, pop into Camera Obscura, Edinburgh’s oldest purpose-built visitor attraction, and see the city from a trippy brand-new perspective.
+Other highlights on the Royal Mile include the statue of David Hume, the 14th-century St Giles’ Cathedral and, of course, the copious gift shops purveying all things Scotland, from tartan to shortbread.
+Scale the Mile to the bottom to see the Scottish Parliament Building, the Palace of Holyroodhouse and Arthur’s Seat.

-Scaling the Royal Mile can work up quite the appetite so swing by George IV Bridge for a spot of lunch.
-You can’t go wrong with The Outsider, a trendy foodie hangout with fresh, seasonal eats and castle views.
+Scaling the Royal Mile can work up quite the appetite, so swing by George IV Bridge for a spot of lunch.
+You can’t go wrong with the Outsider, a trendy foodie hangout with fresh, seasonal eats and castle views.
 For seafood, consider chilled oyster bar Ondine.
 When Italian calls, try the ultra-fashionable Cucina.
-For romantic and atmospheric, the Grain Store on Victoria Street is a prime pick.
+For a romantic and atmospheric spot, the Grain Store on Victoria Street is a prime pick.
 Oink is a dream for on-the-go lunches.

 Kick off the afternoon by having a wander down the colourful Victoria Street, perhaps the prettiest street in the city.
-Stop in Red Door Gallery for local art, the Old Town Bookshop for some literature gems and Museum Context for hip Edinburgh décor ideas.
+Stop by the Red Door Gallery for local art and by Museum Context for hip Edinburgh decor ideas.
 Spend a few minutes in the historic Grassmarket area and hear the ancient buildings whisper of a bygone past.

-The National Museum of Scotland, a stone’s throw from George IV Bridge, Victoria Street and the Grassmarket, features a wondrous showcase of Scotland and the worlds’ curiosities and mind-reeling exhibitions.
-This enchanting building lends itself to whistle-stop tours and longwinded explorations.
-Either way, the café is also on point!
-Tip — if time allows, make it up the rooftop garden.
+The National Museum of Scotland, a stone’s throw from George IV Bridge, Victoria Street and the Grassmarket, features a wondrous showcase of Scotland and the world’s curiosities and mind-reeling exhibitions.
+This enchanting building lends itself to whistle-stop tours and long-winded explorations.
+Either way, the cafe is also on point, and if time allows, visit the rooftop garden.
 The magic that ensues is something special.
-If the museum seems too daunting, the Writer’s Museum is a wonderful way to delve deep into the city’s notable literary heritage, just as The Real Mary King’s Close offers an enthralling accurate portrayal of life in the 1700s in one of Edinburgh’s most mysterious subterranean spots.
+If the museum seems too daunting, the Writers’ Museum is a wonderful way to delve deep into the city’s notable literary heritage, just as the Real Mary King’s Close offers an enthralling accurate portrayal of life in the 1700s in one of Edinburgh’s most mysterious subterranean spots.

 After the day’s Old Town wanderings, hop in a taxi and head to Leith for some Scottish hospitality and culinary prowess.
-Fishers never fails to steal the hearts of foodies, while The Kitchin and Restaurant Martin Wishart offer sophisticated Scottish cuisine from renowned chefs.
-Alternatively, Gardener’s Cottage is synonymous with an extra special dining experience.
+Fishers never fails to steal the hearts of foodies, while the Kitchin and Restaurant Martin Wishart offer sophisticated Scottish cuisine from renowned chefs.
+Alternatively, the Gardener’s Cottage is synonymous with an extra-special dining experience.

 Until next time, Edinburgh.